Emurasoft/emurasoft.github.io/en/dlg/customize/proxy/index.md

 ## No proxy radio button

-Connect to the internet without specifying proxy settings.
+Connects to the internet without specifying proxy settings.
 Use this setting if you do not use a proxy or you have configured [proxy settings in Windows settings](https://support.microsoft.com/en-us/windows/use-a-proxy-server-in-windows-03096c53-0554-4ffe-b6ab-8b1deee8dae1#ID0EFD=Windows_11).

 ## Manual proxy configuration radio button